2010: The Year We Make Contact: Development and filming

 Principal photography on the film began in February 1984 for a 71-day schedule.
 The majority of the film was shot on MGM's soundstages in Culver City, California, with the exception of a week of location work in Washington, DC, Rancho Palos Verdes, California, and at the Very Large Array in New Mexico.
-Originally, Hyams had intended to film the opening scene at the Arecibo Observatory in Puerto Rico, which at the time housed the world's largest radio telescope, but after visiting there in 1983, he told Clarke that the site was unsuitable for filming.
+Originally, Hyams had intended to film the opening scene at the Arecibo Observatory in Puerto Rico, which at the time housed the world's largest radio telescope, but after visiting there in 1983, he told Clarke that the site was unsuitable for filming because it was so filthy.
+Filming the dolphins described in Clarke's novel was difficult.
+Hyams nearly used an orangutan in prosthetics to mimic a highland gorilla as a substitute, but Clarke worried it would prompt comparisons to the opening sequence of 2001.
+The pair discussed using animals like penguins and bees until Hyams finally got MGM to let him build a set around the old Esther Williams tank on the back lot.

 Video Image (also known as VIFX), which would go on to work on a number of major pictures and briefly become 20th Century Fox's in-house visual effects studio, did its first work on this film, designing the video screen graphics.

 Music

 Initially, Tony Banks, keyboardist for the band Genesis, was commissioned to do the soundtrack for the film.
 However, Banks' material was rejected and David Shire was then selected to compose and conduct the score, which he co-produced along with Craig Huxley.
 The soundtrack album was released by A&M Records.

 Unlike many film soundtracks up until then, the soundtrack for 2010: The Year We Make Contact was composed for and played mainly using digital synthesizers.
 These included the Synclavier by the New England Digital company and a Yamaha DX1.
 Only two compositions on the soundtrack album feature a symphony orchestra.
 Shire and Huxley were so impressed by the realistic sound of the Synclavier that they placed a disclaimer in the album's liner notes stating, "No resynthesis or sampling was employed on the Synclavier."

-The Police's guitarist Andy Summers performed a track entitled "2010", which was a modern new-wave pop version of Richard Strauss's "Also Sprach Zarathustra" (which had been the main theme from 2001: A Space Odyssey).
+The Police's guitarist Andy Summers performed a track entitled "2010", which is a new-wave pop version of Richard Strauss's Also sprach Zarathustra (which had been the main theme from 2001: A Space Odyssey).
 Though Summers' recording was included on the soundtrack album and released as a single, it was not used in the film.
 For the B-side to the single, Summers recorded another 2010-based track entitled "To Hal and Back", though this appeared in neither the film nor the soundtrack album.